snowch/bluemix-spark-examples/README.md

 #### Mandatory

-- Access to a Bluemix Spark service instance
+- Access to a Bluemix Spark service instance (e.g. free tier)
 - Your local machine is OS/X or Linux
 - Java 8 JDK installed on your local machine
 - Git client installed on your local machine